 System updates keep your iPrism unit up-to-date with the latest software enhancements.
-For details about and instructions on setting up system updates, see "System Updates" on page 170.
+For details about and instructions on setting up system updates, see System Updates.

-- 1. From the iPrism home page, select System Status, then Connectivity. - In the iPrism Update Server frame, click Refresh.
+- 1. From the iPrism home page, select System Status, then Connectivity. - 2.
+In the iPrism Update Server frame, click Refresh.